bluejoe2008/graiphdb/README.md

 # CypherPlus

-GraiphDB enhances Cypher grammar, naming CypherPlus.
+GraiphDB enhances `Cypher` grammar, naming CypherPlus.
 CypherPlus allows writing BLOB literals in query commands, also it allows semantic operations on properties, especially BLOB properties.

-## BLOB literal
+## BLOB literals

 `BlobLiteral` is defined in Cypher grammar in form of:
 `<schema://path>`